-The plus side is our 3 year old loves going down the lighting aisle in our local hardware store.
+The plus side is our 3-year-old loves going down the lighting aisle in our local hardware store.
 He loves all the different lights so every time we go there, we gotta stroll through the lighting aisle at least once in the store’s fun truck cart.

+Your light fixture will play some role in determining the type of bulb you need.
 We hope this extensive light bulb guide helps you with both selecting lights for your home as well as when you need to buy light bulbs.

 Table of Contents